 For recognizing integration service revenue from integration license agreements, the Company assesses (i) whether the license grant is distinct from or combined with the transfer of goods or services and (ii) whether the license is a right to access intellectual property or a right to use the intellectual property.
 For licenses that are not distinct, but combined with other goods or services, the revenue is recognized at a point in time or over time as the obligations to perform the combined services and/or deliver the combined goods are satisfied.
 The Company's integration license agreements contain a technology grant as well as a performance obligation to deliver wafers with its technology deposited on them.
 The Company has determined the grant of rights in these integration license agreements is not distinct from the integration service.
-Accordingly, revenue from integration license agreements is recognized at the point in time when the Company delivers its MST recipe because this license confers a right to use the Company's technology and not a right to access the technology over time.
-However, in cases where the Company's MSTcad licenses grant customers the right to use MSTcad licenses are granted on a monthly basis and revenue is recognized over time.
+Accordingly, revenue from integration license agreements is recognized as the service is provided to the customer.
+For manufacturing licenses, revenue is recognized at the point in time when the Company delivers its MST recipe because this license confers a right to use the Company's technology and not a right to access the technology over time.
+However, in cases where the Company's grant of a manufacturing license includes a customer acceptance requirement, revenue is recognized over time.
+The Company's MSTcad licenses grant customers the right to use MSTcad software to simulate the effects of incorporating MST technology into their semiconductor manufacturing process.
+Such MSTcad licenses are granted on a monthly basis and revenue is recognized over time.